Agoric/documentation/main/guides/orchestration/contract-walkthrough/send-anywhere.md

 - Assets are securely held in a local account before being transferred.
 - Detailed logs are kept for transparency and error tracing.
 - The contract is resilient to failure, with built-in rollback mechanisms.
-- By using Agoric’s orchestration tools, this contract provides a secure way to facilitate cross-chain asset transfers.
+- By using Agoric’s Orchestration tools, this contract provides a secure way to facilitate cross-chain asset transfers.